Smith754/node-red-contrib-queue-gate/README.md

 # node-red-contrib-queue-gate
 A Node-RED node for controlling message flow, with queueing capability.
 I modified just a few lines of code from the original so that this node has a second output.
 When in que mode the second output will spit out a number showing how many items are in the que, everytime something is added to the que.
 It makes this node infinitely more useful.
+The only files changed were: q-gate.html and q-gate.js.
+You can just copy these over your installed version if you like.

 ## Install